aqualang97/tech-task/README.md

 * `create-file`

-First of all, you need to follow the route `/download` (http://localhost:8000/download) - it will download file and then saved to the database.
+First of all, you need to follow the route `/download` (http://localhost:8000/download) - it will download file and then save it to the database.

 Next, you can follow the route `/search`, and also add to the corresponding search arguments.
-The application can search for transactions by the following parameters:
+The application can search transactions by the following parameters:
 * `transaction_id:`
   * http://localhost:8000/search?transaction=1
   * http://localhost:8000/search?transaction=2,5,10